Nosaiii/simple-java-orm/README.md

 }
 ```

 The method `Model#hasMany` assumes that the foreign key is stored in the target table.
-In the case above the foreign key is stored in the Team model.
+In the case above, the foreign key is stored in the Team model.
 The method `Model#belongsTo` assumes that the foreign key is stored in its own table, thus a Team model only has one single relationship to a Game.

 If your database makes use of a Many-to-many relationship with a pivot table between two tables, you will have to also define the pivot table as its own model and have it extend from `PivotModel`.
 This type of model has extended functionality, compared to a regular `Model` super class to support Many-to-many relationships.